| | |

 • Next put the water and gelatin over low heat and keep whisking until gelatin fully dissolves into a clear liquid.
 It is important that the water is hot but not boiling.

-• Next, add gelatin liquid to a 2 cup measuring cup and whisk in the juice of one lemon and one scoop of electrolyte powder until fully combined.
+• Next, add gelatin liquid to a 2 cup measuring cup and whisk in the juice of one lemon and one scoop of until fully combined.

-• Pour and portion into preferred silicone mold, and set in fridge for at least one hour before popping out of the molds and enjoying.
+• Pour and portion into silicone mold and set in fridge for at least one hour before popping out of the molds and enjoying.

 • Store raspberry lemonade electrolyte gummies in fridge for up to 2 weeks.